Orthodontic treatment comes with its own set of questions. We’ve answered some of the most common ones we get asked by our patients.

 What are the benefits of orthodontic treatment?

-Orthodontic treatment will help correct crooked, crowded or protruding teeth to give you the smile you’ve always wanted.
+Confidence!
+Whether you are an adult or child, orthodontic treatment will help correct crooked, crowded or protruding teeth to give you the smile you’ve always wanted.
 Treatment will also help improve your oral hygiene.
 Straight teeth are easier to clean so orthodontic treatment can help prevent conditions such as tooth decay, gum disease, bad breath and tooth loss.

 Can anybody be treated?